-These days, in order to be a blogger that stands out from rest of the pack, you need to have immediate access.
+These days, in order to be a blogger that stands out from the rest of the pack, you need to have immediate access.
 That access lets you stay abreast of the latest happenings in your field, and it lets you post directly to your blog as soon as you have something to say.
 This legitimizes you, and it separates you from the countless other bloggers who show up late to the party.
 The weapon of choice for the mobile blogger is the Apple iPhone because of its leading-edge performance and its extensive app library.
 In this article, we examine the top 15 iPhone apps for bloggers.

-1. Google Mobile (Free) — This app bring all of those cool Google features to your iPhone: Earth, Mail, Photos, Talk and Search.
+1. Google Mobile (Free) — This app brings all of those cool Google features to your iPhone: Earth, Mail, Photos, Talk and Search.
 Using this app, you can search by text, voice and even by your current geo-location.

 2. TeamViewer (Free) – Blogging on the road means you’re away from your home office.
 The TeamViewer app, allows you to remotely access files from your home office computer or any computer running Windows, Mac OS or Linux.